MariosIgkiempor/laratype-template/README.md

 touch database/database.sqlite
 php artisan key:generate
 php artisan migrate
+composer refactor
+vendor/bin/pest --update-snapshots
 ```

-At this point, your application is ready to start developing.

-You can run `composer refactor && composer test`, which should yield a passing test suite, with 100% test and type coverage.

 > [!WARNING]
 > Rector may complain when you `composer install` or `composer require` because these commands can overwrite files in your `/bootstrap` directory.
 > Simply run `composer refactor` to make Rector happy 👼

+At this point, you can start the development server with `composer dev`.

+You can run `composer test`, which should yield a passing test suite, with 100% test and type coverage.

 ## Tools